 I love you!!

-Others were longer, like this he one scribbled in the front of William Bennet’s The Children’s Book of Home and Family:
+Others were longer, like the one he scribbled in the front of William Bennet’s The Children’s Book of Home and Family:

 I couldn’t resist a copy of this book for you – you’re still my little girl and these are the kind of stories a loving father would want to share with his girls.
 I know it’s premature, but even as an adult I enjoy stories like these.
 The maxims extolled in this collection are as those followed by your grandparents in the family my siblings and I were blessed to be in.
 I admire the compiler of these tales, and would hope that you and Dan (God bless him) would want to use them should our Almighty Father bless you with little ones.
 You have a very special place in my heart and I will always think of you as my baby.
 I love you and am proud of you and wish God’s blessings for you, always!!